jenndiaz/jenndiaz/README.md

-# 👩🏼‍💻 Full Stack Software Developer based in Denver Colorado 🏔
+# 👩🏼‍💻 Jennifer Grenier - Full Stack Software Developer 🏔
 * I am passionate about web development that is accessible and inclusive
-* I Completed the Flatiron Software Engineering Immersive November 2020
+* I completed the Flatiron Software Engineering Immersive November 2020
+* I am currently based in Denver, Colorado
 * I have a background in community development and outdoor recreation management
 * When not at my computer I enjoy Mountain Biking, Skiing, Hiking, and Rock Climbing
 * My pronouns are she/her.